 In his opinion, what has been done is only the beginning, and many regulatory standards need to be revised.
 But don't cut it off.

 However, in the meantime, the State Audit Service almost stopped the activities of the Luch design bureau, where high-precision domestic weapons are being developed, about a month ago.
 Reason: the state-owned enterprise included profits in the price of its products.
-"How else?" - you ask. - “With zero profit, a strategic enterprise, and any other enterprise, will go down the drain.”
+“How could it be otherwise?” - you ask. - “With zero profit, a strategic enterprise, and any other enterprise, will go down the drain.”
 The scandal became public.
 This is clearly not a dialogue with business and clearly not at the right time.